 Our last stop on the route back to Strasbourg was Dambach-la-ville, another pretty Alsatian town.

-Click Colmar to see a Google Photo album, then close the window to return to this page.
+Click the photo above to see an album for Colmar.
+Close the window to return to this page.

 Colmar, one of the largest and prettiest towns in the area, is a direct train ride from Strasbourg.
 We planned to spend the day exploring just one town so we wouldn’t need a car.
 It was an easy half-hour that landed us within a short walk to the center of the historic town.
 We wandered the streets, admiring the many large Alsatian buildings, churches and museums.
 A band from another town arrived and set up a corner in the center and treated us to a selection of marching and waltz tunes.
 Other musicians entertained us on a corner by the canal and beside an outdoor patio where we were enjoyed our afternoon refreshment.
 Boat tours are always fun and the canal running through Colmar was no exception.
 The slow ride along the waterway gave us a different view of the towns many half-timbered Medieval and Early Renaissance buildings.
 We skipped the museums but did visit the interior of some of the many churches, each with something unique to entice us in.

-Click Mittlebergheim to see a Google Photo album of our second day, then close the window to return to this page
+Click the photo above to see an album of our second day.
+Close the window to return to this page

 Our second car trip started in Mittlebergheim, which claims to have been wine producers for 4 centuries.
 We had our only wine tasting and ended up buying a bottle to drink that night in our apartment and two bottles of the local Cremant, their version of Champagne to bring back to Paris.
 The architecture was different.
 Instead of half-timbering, many houses a high steep pitched roof and gateways opening to central courtyards.